SercanSever/real-estate/README.md

 # Real Estate Project

+> **Note:** This project is currently under active development and is a work in progress.
+It's a demo/prototype version and not ready for production use.

 This is a full-stack web application developed to facilitate modern real estate buying, selling, and rental transactions.

 ## Technologies